Good infection prevention practice: using ultrasound gel

 For both sterile and non-sterile gel:

-• ensure healthcare workers carry out hand hygiene before and after use of ultrasound gel
+- ensure healthcare workers carry out hand hygiene before and after use of ultrasound gel, in accordance with the NIPCM for England

-• dispose of container if it appears soiled, is damaged or is out of date
+- dispose of ultrasound gel bottle, tube or sachet if it appears soiled, is damaged or is out of date

 For sterile ultrasound gel:

-• ensure that only unopened sachets and containers that are labelled as ‘sterile’ are used
+- use only single-use unopened sachets or tubes that are labelled as ‘sterile’

-• do not reuse the container or sachet once opened, either with other patients or stored and reused with the same patient, as sterile gels are single use only
+- do not reuse the tube container or sachet once opened, either with other patients or stored and reused with the same patient, as sterile gels are single-use only

 For non-sterile ultrasound gel:

-• once opened, date the bottle and dispose of it when either empty, after one month or on expiry date, whichever comes first
+- once opened, date the bottle and dispose of it when either empty, after one month, on expiry date or sooner if recommended by manufacturer, whichever comes first

-‡ to avoid wastage, single use non-sterile ultrasound gel sachets may be preferable in areas where gel is used infrequently
+Note 1: to avoid wastage, single use non-sterile ultrasound gel sachets may be preferable and more sustainable in areas where gel is used infrequently or in areas where a high proportion of ultrasound procedures require the use of sterile gel.

 Warming of gel